Michelle-Strong/AI-Evals/01-evaluation-strategy/eval-harness-proof.md

 _You don't have production data yet.
 Paste the prompt you gave a chatbot to generate ~20 example rows so you can start evaluating today._

-> Example: "Generate 20 example rows for evaluating email-summary quality.
+> Generate 20 example rows for evaluating email-summary quality.
 Each row: input email + candidate summary + a first-pass label (good/bad) + one-line reason.
 Make ~half concise/faithful (good) and half verbose or inaccurate (bad).
-Return as a markdown table."
+Return as a markdown table.

 ## Your definition of good vs bad (golden-set criteria)